gbuk21/General/split1/_posts/2020-12-10-USA life Dolphin jump in the air.md

 youtubeId: H-18xEZ8zD8
 ---

-In this video, you will see the vinyl plank floors used instead of hardwood floors.
+In this video, you will see doplhin jumping into air.